dejanu/linux/README.md

+# Everything is a file

+- Files are files, devices are files, processes are files

 # Processes aka tasks

 - In a basic form Linux processes can be vizualized as a running instance of a program